mesn1985/ReferenceAPI/README.md

 [TOC]

-# Skycave player service
+# player record service

-Skycave player service is a service that functionalities for persisting skycave player record and changing exisiting player records.
+Player record service is a service that functionalities for persisting, retrieving or changing existing player records.

 ## Api specifications